kohlschutter/jacline/README.md

 [elemental2](https://github.com/google/elemental2))
 - Provides optional library code utilizing jacline's additional features that work both in vanilla Java (on the JVM) and JavaScript:
-  - JSON-based class encoding/decoding
+  - JSON-based class encoding/decoding, and future-proofed for other serialization formats, similar to `NSSecureCoding`
   - `Pledge`, which can be both a `Promise` (JavaScript) or a `CompletableFuture` (JVM)
+  - Common logging facility, for `console` (JavaScript) and `slf4j` (JVM, exchangable via Java SPI)
-- Allows for a simple integration with [Dumbo](https://github.com/kohlschuetter/dumbo).
+- Designed for seamless integration with [Dumbo](https://github.com/kohlschuetter/dumbo).

 ## Limitations